Chresmoda: Description

 Chresmoda are large enigmatic insects with very long specialized legs, probably adapted for skating on the water surface similar to pond skaters.
 They can reach a body length of about 25 mm, with a forewing length of about 28 mm.
-Some lagre specimens could reached a size of about 19 cm.
+Some large specimens could reached a size of about 19 cm.

 These Polyneoptera of uncertain position have been considered aquatic and living on the water surface, probably predaceous on nektonic small animals.

 They lived during the Cretaceous of Brazil, China, Lebanon, Spain, United Kingdom, Mongolia and Myanmar, as well as in the Late Jurassic of Germany, from 150.8 to 93.5 Ma from the Tithonian to the Cenomanian ages.
 While most species are known from compression fossils, Chresmoda chikuni is known from well preserved 3-dimensional specimens in amber.